vzhukovskii/che-bookmark-plugin/README.md

 ### Conclusion

-So, you can see that creating custom plugins to extend Eclipse Che functionality is not difficult as it looks like.
-In one hour we created a custom plugin that manages bookmarks for the files and folders to help the user fast retrieve them in huge project.
+So, you can see that creating custom plugins to extend Eclipse Che functionality is not as difficult as it looks like.
+In one hour we have created a custom plugin that manages bookmarks for the files and folders to help the user retrieve them faster in huge project.

-Whole code of the given plugin you can find [there](https://github.com/vzhukovskii/che-bookmark-plugin).
+The complete code of the given plugin you can find [here](https://github.com/vzhukovskii/che-bookmark-plugin).